timh1203/algorithmDS/frontEndMasters.md

 ### Call Stack Walkthrough (4/16/19)
 - https://frontendmasters.com/courses/practical-algorithms/call-stack-walkthrough/
-- TOPICS: call stack game
+- TOPICS: call stack game, recursion rules, returns are important

 - you have to add a return or else we'll get a `stack overflow`
 - also add a `base case`